- About Us

 What is Miner Challenge?

 Miner Challenge is Missouri S&T's Alternative Break Program.
 Every year, students engage in immersive volunteer experiences across the U.S. and internationally.
 Participants bond with a small team throughout the year while they develop leadership skills, gain awareness of social issues, and work to improve communities.
-The experience culminates with an alternative break service trip that lasts between 5-14 days.
+The experience culminates with an alternative break service trip over Spring Break that lasts 8 days.

 Student Created, Student Led.